MicrosoftDocs/entra-docs/docs/identity-platform/quickstart-web-app-sign-in.md

 ::: zone pivot="workforce"

-This quickstart uses a sample web app to show you how to sign in users and call Microsoft Graph API in your workforce tenant.
+This Quickstart uses a sample web app to show you how to sign in users and call Microsoft Graph API in your workforce tenant.
 The sample app uses the [Microsoft Authentication Library](msal-overview.md) to handle authentication.

 ## Prerequisites